-Scholarship - A financial gift, typically awarded for academic success, that does not get paid back.
+Scholarship - A financial gift, typically awarded for academic success, that does not need to be paid back.

-Grant - A financial gift, similar to a scholarship, that does not get paid back.
+Grant - A financial gift, similar to a scholarship, that does not need to be paid back.

 Loan - Money that is borrowed to pay for college and must be paid back, usually with low interest.